* This website pertains to August 2017 enrollment *

 Radiographers work in a variety of areas of Medical Imaging including general radiography, fluoroscopy, surgical radiography, trauma radiography, and pediatric radiography.
 With additional training and education, radiographers also perform computed tomography (CT), magnetic resonance imaging (MRI), ultrasound, nuclear medicine, positron emission tomography (PET), mammography, radiation oncology, and angiography / interventional exams.
 Radiographers with advanced degrees may also work in hospital management, education, or sales / marketing.
 Radiographers also work in a variety of settings, including hospitals, clinics, physician offices, and mobile units.
 To learn more about radiography, visit ASRT.org.

-St.Vincent Health / St. Joseph Hospital Radiography Program is a twenty-two month, full-time program.
+St.Vincent College of Health Professions Radiography Program is a twenty-two month, full-time program.
 Individuals interested in the program must submit an application to be considered for acceptance into the program.
 Applications are accepted only from November through January of each year.
-If selected, classes begin in August, with graduation occurring 22 months later in June.
+If selected, classes begin in August, with graduation occurring 22 months later in May.
 Since the program has limited student capacity, selection into the program is competitive.
 Not every applicant who applies to the program will be selected.
 To learn more about the selection process, see Admissions / Selection.
 Application documents can also be printed from that section.

 The program's curriculum consists of both intensive classroom education and hands-on clinical training.
 Enrolled students are engaged in clinical or classroom activities on-site five days per week.
 All classroom education and clinical training is conducted within the St.Vincent Health system.